denisj3030/FDE-hackthon/Workshop-Instructor-Guide.md

 **Checkpoint commit**:
 `feat(intake): record producer + catalog/category for portal/VA discoverability`

+**UI show use catalog builder which takes you to a new UI.
+Here you will be able to add the catalog, category, and topic.
+I selected a topic in Employee taxonomy which added the new catalog to the esc portal.

 ---

 ## Step 7 — **Playbook** for staged lifecycle (Intake → Research → Review → Complete)